Low carb and ketogenic diets have many health benefits.

 The strongest evidence has to do with treating drug-resistant epilepsy in children.

-There is also preliminary evidence that ketogenic diets may reduce symptoms of Alzheimer’s and Parkinson’s.
-Research is ongoing about its effects on patients with these and other brain disorders.
+There’s also preliminary evidence that ketogenic diets may reduce symptoms of Alzheimer’s and Parkinson’s disease.
+Research is ongoing about its effects on people with these and other brain disorders.

 These diets aren’t for everyone, and it can be beneficial to check in with your doctor before starting this diet.